What is An Ethernet Hub in a Network?

 Does Anyone Use Hubs Now?

-Hub is an obsolete device now.
+The Hub is an obsolete device.

+I rarely see Hubs in a LAN to connect network devices.
 Most networks use Switches to connect multiple network devices in a single network.

 No comments: